Intelligent Highway

 An intelligent system known as SCOOT has been evolving since the 1980's and replaced an older 'Fixed Time' system that was based on specific timings for am peak, pm peak, and in some bigger cities, between daytime peaks also.
 SCOOT monitors the network and adapts traffic light timings in 'real-time' according to varying traffic flow.
 SCOOT can provide an efficiency over 'good' fixed time plans of 13%-15% but, although it is essentially an 'off the shelf' product, the initial database build and the positioning and installation of underground traffic monitoring 'detector loops' must be done carefully.
 A final process known as 'validation' that allows SCOOT to accurately model the road network and its traffic, is then carried out by skilled engineers over days or weeks.

-Greater efficiency can be achieved by adding a common database so that planned and unplanned events can be catered for by 'strategies'.
+Greater efficiency can be achieved by adding a common database so that planned and unplanned events can be catered for within 'strategies'.
 Such strategies can be developed for numerous eventualities and either manually triggered by an operator, or automatically triggered based on specific changes on a particular part of the network.
-Examples would be the mass exodus of traffic from a football ground following a game, which can be detected typically within 5 minutes and cause dramatic changes to SCOOT parameters along key routes from the ground to clear traffic quickly.
+Examples would be the mass exodus of traffic from a sports arena which can be detected typically within 5 minutes.
+Major changes are subsequently made to SCOOT parameters to manage the excess traffic along key routes to clear traffic quickly.
 Or, in the event of a major road closure, alternative route signals can be amended automatically and variable message signs set as appropriate; the possibilities are numerous.

 In the meantime, traffic continues to grow and Autonomous Vehicles will allow those not currently able to use a vehicle on the road to be able to do so; someone over the alcohol limit or even banned from driving, may use an autonomous vehicle provided they are authorised to do so.
 Next or same day deliveries is another cause of increasing vehicles on the road and network management must evolve to meet the needs.